 Muscular Dystrophy: How to Qualify for Social Security Disability

 Muscular dystrophy refers to a group of diseases that cause progressive weakness and loss of muscle mass.
 Muscular dystrophy refers to abnormal genes that interfere with the production of proteins needed to form healthy muscle.
 Muscular dystrophy is caused by a genetic mutation that is inherited.
-The specific signs and symptoms of muscular dystrophy may begin at different ages and affect different muscle groups depending on the type of muscular dystrophy.
+The specific signs and symptoms of this condition may begin at different ages and affect different muscle groups depending on the type of muscular dystrophy.

 Click here to begin your application for disability benefits.